Jensen19142/EASYBEASY/README.md

-# Notes to kickstart the EASYBEASY webpa
+# Notes to kickstart the EASYBEASY webpage

 Remember to run the command "nvm install node" to update to the latest version of node.
 Then, run the command "npm start" to kickstart the webpage.